kjhawryluk/swipeThroughSpace/README.md

 Welcome to Swipe Through Space!

-For my final project, I created an app that can be thought of as "Tinder for Nasa pictures".
+For this project, I created an app to let users search for pictures of space and swipe to favorite/skip them.
 When you enter my app, you can search for a space topic of your choosing in the top bar.
 My app calls Nasa's image api and returns images that are relevant to that topic.
 You can then swipe right on the pictures you like to favorite them or left if you dislike them.
 Also, feel free to share a picture with your friends by pressing the share button underneath the photo (in portrait mode only).

 After you're done swiping through pictures, you can use the options menu to choose to see your favorites or disliked photos.
 You can then tap the